아쿠레이리 여행 가이드

 During World War II, Akureyri was an essential site for the Allies and the town grew considerably after the war, as people increasingly moved to urban areas.

 Akureyri has an active cultural scene, with several bars and renowned restaurants as well as frequent concerts and shows.
-During the summer there are several notable festivals in Akureyri and its surroundings such as the Vaka Folk festival.
+During the summer there are several notable festivals and events in Akureyri and its surroundings, such as the annual Ein með öllu family festival on the first weekend of August and the Arctic Open, the world's only golf tournament where participants play golf under the midnight sun.

-Sites of interest in Akureyri include the brand-new Hof concert hall, many museums and the Christmas house which is open all year round.
+Sites of interest in Akureyri include the Hof concert hall, several museums and art galleries, and the Christmas house which is open all year round.

 The city boasts the world's northernmost botanical gardens which are located close to the swimming pool which is worth a visit.